AdaCore/spark2014/lrm/source/subprograms.rst

 ``expression_function_declaration`` also introduces a declaration view which may be in |SPARK| even if the implementation view is not.

-Extra rules and checks are applied in |SPARK| to ensure that a function declaration is side-effect free.
+Rules are imposed in |SPARK| to ensure that the execution of a function call does not modify any variables declared outside of the function.
+It follows as a consequence of these rules that the evaluation of any [SPARK] expression is side-effect free.

 .. centered:: **Extended Legality Rules**

 #.
 A function declaration shall not have a ``parameter_specification``
    with a mode of **out** or **in out**.
+This rule also applies to a subprogram_body for a function for which no explicit specification is given.

 .. centered:: **Verification Rules**

 .. centered:: *Flow Analysis*

 #.
-A function declaration shall not update any of the names listed in
-   its ``Global`` aspect whether it is explicitly given or implicitly synthesized from the subprogram implementation.
+The Global aspect of a function (whether explicitly specified or
+   implicitly synthesized from the subprogram implementation) shall not include a moded_choice having a mode of Output or In_Out.

 .. todo::
    In the future we may be able to permit access and aliased formal parameter specs.
 Target: rel2+